CiscoDevNet/finesse-sample-code/TaskManagementSampleGadget/README.md

 Documentation for deploying hte Task Routing Feature can be found in the "Task Routing" section of the [PCCE Features Guide](http://www.cisco.com/c/en/us/support/customer-collaboration/packaged-contact-center-enterprise/products-maintenance-guides-list.html).

 ##### Finesse REST API
-Documentation for the Finesse Media and Dialog REST APIs can be found in the [Finesse Developer Guide](http://developer.cisco.com/site/finesse/documents/dev-guide).
+Documentation for the Finesse REST API can be found in the [Finesse Developer Guide](http://developer.cisco.com/site/finesse/docs/guides/rest-api-dev-guide).

 ##### Finesse JavaScript Library
-Documentation Finesse JavaScript library can be found on [DevNet](http://developer.cisco.com/site/finesse/documents/finesse-javascript-library) and is also located on the Finesse server at the following URL: http(s)://&lt;FQDN&gt;:&lt;port&gt;/desktop/assets/js/doc/index.html
+Documentation Finesse JavaScript library can be found on [DevNet](http://developer.cisco.com/site/finesse/docs/guides/javascript-library) and is also located on the Finesse server at the following URL: http(s)://&lt;FQDN&gt;:&lt;port&gt;/desktop/assets/js/doc/index.html

 - You can access the JavaScript library at the following URL (starting Finesse 10.6(1)): http(s)://&lt;FQDN&gt;:&lt;port&gt;/desktop/assets/js/finesse.js.